codophilic/LearnSpringBoot/SpringBoot Security.md

 - Behind the scenes Spring boot security also manages sessions automatically.

-- Inpsect your page and go to application , you will a JSESSION ID
+- Inspect your page and go to application , you will a JSESSION ID

 ![alt text](Images/springbootsecurity/image-10.png)